Longfield Lease Extension - Your Legal Fees Calculator

 Frequently asked questions relating to Longfield Lease Extensions

 I am a FTB of a leasehold flat in Longfield.
-The lease has only sixety nine years left and ground rent is £25.
-Is it possible for the flat owner to serve the Notice of Claim and then assign over the right to me as the buyer on the day of completion so that I don't have to wait for the two year requisite period before I can apply to for a lease extension or have to deal with all this expense later?
-I have read this is legal but will it be very time costly to the owner?
-Unfortunately it’s the case of an missing landlord, so I am not sure how does it work.
+The lease has only 63 years left and ground rent is £95.
+Is it possible for the homeowner to serve the Section 42 Notice and then transfer this right to me as the buyer on the day of completion so that I don't have to wait for the 2 year qualifying period before I can apply to for a lease extension or have to deal with all this expense later?
+I have read this may be possible but will it be very time costly to the seller?
+To add to the complexity the freeholder can not be found, so I am not sure how this will play out.

-I'm living with my mum and dad but have a two bedroom ground floor purpose built maisonette in Longfield let out which has a 69 year lease.
+I'm living with my mother and father but have a garden flat in Longfield let out which has a 76 year lease.
 Mortgage broker said I can remortgage as a buy to let instead of consent to let and release 55-60k which on top of a new mortgage based on my income.
 Not much about in Longfield for me to get my own place.
 If I sell I will only get 150-160 due to tenant (8 months left on AST) and lease.
-A lease extension will cost 21k.
+A lease extension will cost 19k.
 Should I keep or sell the flat?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Longfield